Christinus guentheri: Taxonomy

 The first description of C. guentheri was by Belgian-born British herpetologist George Albert Boulenger, in 1885, as Phyllodactylus guentheri.

 Etymology

 The specific epithet, guentheri, commemorates German-born British zoologist Albert Günther.

+Habitat

+The preferred natural habitats of C. guentheri are forest and rocky areas.

+Behavior

+C. guentheri is terrestrial, arboreal, and saxicolous (rock-dwelling).

+Reproduction

+C. guentheri is oviparous.
+Each adult female lays a single egg, in a communal oviposition site, which may be in a root system, a rock crevice, or a cave.

 Conservation status

 C. guentheri is listed as vulnerable by the IUCN, and by the Australian government's EPBC act.